Hugh-Choi/my-portfolio/README.md

 AWSCli&boto3 to zipfile and extract the file betw buckets

 Lambda to run the python script

+codePipeline notice source changes from github, build codes and use Lambda to deploy